Destination NSW’s strategy and planning is directed to promote the sustainable growth and development of tourism in the State.

 Visitor Economy Industry Action Plan

-On 19 December 2012, the NSW Government issued the Visitor Economy Industry Action Plan in response to the recommendations of the Final Report of the Visitor Economy Taskforce.
+The NSW Government issued its first Visitor Economy Industry Action Plan in 2012 in response to the recommendations of the Final Report of the Visitor Economy Taskforce.

-This Taskforce is headed by Destination NSW’s Chairman, John Hartigan, with the Hon Bruce Baird AM, Russell Balding AO, Simon McGrath and Robbie Sefton.
-The Taskforce will review the Government’s priorities and actions to ensure that they continue to deliver results in the three years remaining to the 2020 target.
+The Taskforce, headed by John Hartigan, the former Chairman of Destination NSW, comprised the Hon Bruce Baird AM, Russell Balding AO, Simon McGrath and Ms Robbie Sefton, who reviewed the Government’s priorities and actions with industry input to ensure that they continue to deliver results.

 Aboriginal Tourism Action Plan 2017 - 2020

 The vision of Destination NSW’s Aboriginal Tourism Action Plan is to support the existing and emerging NSW Aboriginal tourism experiences, products and businesses that will lead to economic and social benefits for Aboriginal people, both as operators and employees.

 The goals outlined in the Aboriginal Tourism Action Plan are to be implemented by Destination NSW through a partnership model with Aboriginal businesses and organisations over a three-year timeframe.

 Find out more about Aboriginal Tourism Action Plan

 Destination NSW’s China Tourism Strategy will guide business development and consumer marketing activity between 2012-2020.
 The strategy is directed towards ensuring that NSW keeps pace with the rapid expansion of geographic source markets within China and the changing travel preferences of maturing consumer segments.

 A key objective of the strategy is to protect NSW’s leadership position.
 While the China market is continuing to grow, so too is the competitor threat from other destinations.
 NSW currently attracts 60 per cent of all Chinese visitors to Australia and 40 per cent of Chinese visitor nights.